 - Submit an ACT or SAT test score.
-Test data should not be more than two years old.
 Your application will NOT be complete unless you have an ACT or SAT score.

 - Submit the results from your Algebra I Proficiency Exam, Geometry Proficiency Exam, PLAN or PSAT if available.